p-b-/SmallForth/readme.md

 * Debugger
+* Loading of programs via s" <filename> "
+* Test script.
+A lot of the Forth is tested when creating Forth-based words, but a test script would be beneficial.
+The creation of the words for instance does not use all loop types.
 * * UTF8 - ensure str lengths and slicing use code-points rather than code units.
 Add support via ICU library if necessary.
 * ```Allot``` to allocate space in currently-created word
 * array - find, insert, remove, removeat, sort